ardhiraka/talent_fair_sample_challenge/legacy/old_tf7/README.md

 ### Challenge Rubrics

-The rubrics below are used to assess To Be Announced challenges.
+The rubrics below are used to assess PT Bank Danamon Indonesia Tbk challenges.

 **Main Rubrics**